The United Kingdom regains Supremacy 31st Jan 2020

 Brexit 50p coin why?

 The Brexit 50p coin is a commemorative 50p coin that was struck to mark the planned exit of the United Kingdom from the European Union (“Brexit”) on 31 October 2019.
 However, as the date to leave the European Union changed, this special coin, will not be in distribution until 31st January 2020.
-About three million commemorative 50p Brexit coins bearing the date “31 January” and the inscription: “Peace, prosperity and friendship with all nations”, will enter circulation on the 31st Jan 2020.”Peace, prosperity and friendship with all nations” is a quotation from an American statesman, diplomat, lawyer, architect, philosopher, and Founding Father who served as the third president of the United States from 1801 to 1809.
+About three million commemorative 50p Brexit coins bearing the date “31 January” will enter circulation on the 31st Jan 2020.
+They will also have the inscription: “Peace, prosperity and friendship with all nations”.
+“Peace, prosperity and friendship with all nations” is a quotation from former US President Thomas Jefferson.
+He was a Founding Father who served as the third president of the United States from 1801 to 1809.
 He previously served as the second vice president of the United States from 1797 to 1801.
-The principal author of the Declaration of Independence, no quote could better fit the United Kingdom as it regains its “independence and sovereignty”
+The principal author of the Declaration of Independence, no quote could better fit the United Kingdom as it regains its “independence and sovereignty.”

 By Shabana Shahab